Peter Wentworth: Career

 He entered Parliament as the MP for Barnstaple in 1571 and Tregony in 1572.

 Wentworth firmly supported the liberties of Parliament against encroachments of the royal prerogative, about which he delivered a memorable speech on 8 February 1576.
 The speech was interrupted before its conclusion due to Wentworth's provocative claims, and officials imprisoned him in the Tower of London.
 Below are the words that concluded the spoken part of Wentworth's speech.

 Amongst other, Mr. Speaker, two things do great hurt in this place, of the which I do mean to speak: the one is a rumour which runneth about the house and this it is, "Take heed what you do, the queen's majesty liketh not such a matter.
 Whosoever prefereth it, she will be offended with him".
 Or the contrary, "Her majesty liketh of such a matter.
 Whosoever speaketh against it, she will be much offended with him".
 The other: sometimes a message is brought into the house, either of commanding or inhibiting, very injurious to the freedom of speech and consultation.
 I would to God, Mr. Speaker, that these two were buried in hell, I mean rumours and messages, for wicked they undoubtedly are.
 The reason is, the devil was the first author of them, from whom proceedeth nothing but wickedness...

 It was here that Wentworth was interrupted, and the house decided "that he should be presently committed to the serjeant's ward as prisoner, and so remaining should be examined upon his said speech for the extenuating of his fault therein".
 The unspoken remainder of Wentworth's speech was preserved from the draft, and its rhetoric and content continue on much in the same manner until its ending.
 Eventually, Wentworth was released from the Tower after his incarceration there, and he was readmitted to Parliament.
 In 1586, 1589 and 1593 he was elected to represent Northampton.

 In February 1587, Sir Anthony Cope (1548–1614) presented to the Speaker a bill abrogating the existing ecclesiastical law, together with a Puritan revision of the Book of Common Prayer, and Wentworth supported him by bringing forward certain articles touching the liberties of the House of Commons; Cope and Wentworth were both committed to the Tower for interference with Elizabeth I's ecclesiastical prerogative.

+Death

-In 1593, Wentworth again suffered imprisonment for presenting a petition on the subject of the royal succession; and he did not regain his freedom, dying in the Tower on 10 November 1596.
+In 1593, Wentworth again suffered imprisonment for presenting a petition on the subject of the royal succession; and he did not regain his freedom, dying in the Tower on 10 November 1597.
 While in the Tower he wrote A Pithie Exhortation to her Majesty for establishing her Successor to the Crown, a notable treatise preserved in the British Library.
+His wife, Elizabeth, who had shared his captivity, died the previous year, and was buried on 21 July 1596 in the Chapel of St Peter ad Vincula.